 A regular walker, Susie uses her walks on the hills of Northumberland in her observations for her Guardian Country Diary.

-Susie contributes regular articles to the gardening press as well as designing gardens, running courses and lecturing widely (Listed in the RHS Register of Speakers).
+Susie contributes regular articles to the gardening press as well as and lecturing on Zoom (Listed in the RHS Register of Speakers).
 Susie has a wide range of photographs of herbs, unusual perennials, planting schemes, wildflowers, garden wildlife and northern gardens.
-She is Press and Publicity Officer for the National Gardens Scheme in Northumberland.
+She is Assistant County Organiser for the National Gardens Scheme in Northumberland.
 The English Garden magazine followed the creation of her new garden in a major series over 2 years.
 Collaborative work with children’s book illustrator and printmaker Kim Lewis led to a Hay Meadows exhibition amongst other collaborations.
-Susie has been garden columnist for the Northumbrian magazine for fourteen years and the garden columnist for My Weekly magazine for seven.
+Susie has been garden columnist for the Northumbrian magazine for nineteen years and the garden columnist for My Weekly magazine for ten years.

-As an artist herself, she is ideally placed for writing articles about artists and craftspeople, as seen in the Northumbrian.
-Recent articles for BBC Countryfile magazine include hay meadows, sheepdog breeding, garden moths and England's last hay rake makers.
+As an artist herself, she is ideally placed for writing articles about artists and craftspeople.
+Recent articles for BBC Countryfile magazine include hay meadows, sheepdog breeding, garden moths, walking Isaac's Tea Trail and England's last hay rake makers.